YD525/YD525/README.md

 - However, in the latest version of SSELex, I no longer use the old placeholder system, including the old context system.
 Instead, I now use aggregated translation.
 -I’m making one simple point: these features were my ideas, and I implemented them myself.
 I fully understand their internal details and limitations.

+-There are two kinds of people in the world.

+-One kind contributes without caring about money or reputation.
+The other also doesn’t care about money, but contributes mainly to seek encouragement from users and to be liked by them.

+-The former is greater than the latter.

+-YD525 belongs to the latter.

 If you like my work, consider giving it a ⭐ as a small gesture of support.